DALA746/DALA746/README.md

 A creative front-end developer with a passion for solving problems and building user-friendly projects that bring value to people.
 * 🎓 Graduate from Technigo Bootcamp Fall 2021
-* 🌍 Based in Stockholm, Sweden
 * 📚 From my previous experiences, I designed and developed user-friendly webpages and implemented solutions to an existing codebase.
 I have collaborated with different personalities and departments and together we worked on improving and developing an interactive user experience on a web platform.
 * 💻 My passion is to work with talented people and collaborate to make products that would make an immediate impact on the world.
-* 🎮 In my free time, you can find me playing games and working out.
-Recently, I started to develop my own game in an open source engine Godot.
 * 💪🏽 My favorite stack to work with: HTML5/CSS/JavaScript (ES6), React, Styled Components, Redux, Web components (Lit), Typescript, MongoDB, NodeJS, ExpressJS, Responsive Design, Git, API:s, Webpack, VS Code.
 * 🖥️  See my portfolio at [Portfolio](https://darya-lapata-portfolio.netlify.app/)